MadBomber/aia/README.md

 //[DIRECTIVE_NAME] [DIRECTIVE_PARAMS]
 ```

-When the prompt runs, you will be asked to provide a value for each of the parameters.
+When the prompt runs, you will be asked to provide a value for each of the prompt parameters.
 You could answer "shell" for the directive name and "calc 22/7" if you wanted a bad approximation of PI.

 Try this prompt file:
 ```bash